dark and moody photo of vegan gluten free jhol momos in a bowl

 Make the Filling

-• Steam potatoes for 15 minutes until soft, then roughly mash in a medium sized mixing bowl (we'll add the rest of the filling to this bowl in step 3).
+• Steam the potatoes for 15 minutes, or until soft.
+Roughly mash in a medium mixing bowl.
+This bowl will be used again in step 3.

-• While potatoes are steaming, shred cabbage and carrots if not already shredded.
-Mince the garlic and ginger.
-Finely chop the onion.
-Place all ingredients in a bowl/plate.
+• While the potatoes steam, prep the vegetables: shred the cabbage and carrots (if not already), mince the garlic and ginger, and finely chop the onion.

 • Heat oil in a pan over medium heat.
-Add the prepped ingredients (garlic, ginger, onion, carrots and cabbage) to the pan and cook for 10 minutes, stirring occasionally.
-Transfer everything in the pan to the bowl with the mashed potatoes and mix until combined.
-The filling is complete!
+Add all prepped vegetables and cook for 10 minutes, stirring occasionally.
+Transfer to the bowl with the mashed potatoes and mix until well combined.

 Make the Jhol Sauce